warren cuccurullo

 After their time with Zappa, Warren Cuccurullo, Dale Bozzio, Terry Bozzio, Patrick O'Hearn and Chuck Wild teamed up to form The Missing Persons.

-Warren Cuccurullo joined Duran Duran in the early nineties, and also recorded two solo album.
+Warren Cuccurullo joined Duran Duran in the early nineties, and also recorded a number of solo albums.

 discography